University of Königsberg: History

 The university library was situated on Mitteltragheim in 1901 and contained over 230,000 volumes.
 On Dritte Fliess Strasse was the Palästra Albertina, established in 1898 for the encouragement of the higher forms of sport among the students and citizens.
 Nearby were the government offices, adorned with mural paintings by Knorr and Schmidt.
 In 1900, the university had 900 students.

-During the university's last years, the Albertina faculty and the German Student Union after the territorial separation of the Province of East Prussia by the Treaty of Versailles stressed its affiliation with the Reich, pushing intellectual life towards German nationalism.
+The Albertina faculty and the German Student Union after the territorial separation of the Province of East Prussia by the Treaty of Versailles stressed its affiliation with the Reich, pushing intellectual life towards German nationalism.
 On 10 July 1944, the university celebrated its 400th anniversary in presence of Reich Minister Walther Funk.
 A few weeks later, during the nights of 26/27 and 29/30 August, Königsberg was extensively bombed by the Royal Air Force.
 From January to April 1945 the city was further devastated by the East Prussian Offensive of the Red Army and the final Battle of Königsberg.
-When General Otto Lasch signed the capitulation on April 9, the historic inner city was destroyed by the attacks, and 80% of the university campus lay in ruins.
+When General Otto Lasch signed the capitulation on 9 April, the historic inner city was destroyed by the attacks, and 80% of the university campus lay in ruins.
 The faculty had fled, many of them were received at the University of Göttingen.

-The remaining premises including the Albertina main building were used by the Kaliningrad State Pedagogical Institute from 1948, which in 1967 received the status of a Kaliningrad State University.
+In 1947, the university, already under new leadership, resumed work, but now as the Kaliningrad State Pedagogical Institute (KSPI).

+Which in 1967 received the status of a Kaliningrad State University.

+Immanuel Kant Baltic Federal University remembers its continuity from the University of Koenigsberg ("Albertina"), preserving the best traditions of the university.